 In the main construction of TAFC, a time trapdoor should be attached to a node of the policy tree.
-Here we further give another scheme to support a time trapdoor without being attached to any node, which will be utilized to realize timerelated sub-policies in the following subsections.
+Here we further give another scheme to support a time trapdoor without being attached to any node, which will be utilized to realize time-related sub-policies in the following sections.
 From the perspective of the structure construction, such time trapdoor is a leaf node, which can be regarded as a special attribute.
-In this section, we use attached time trapdoor to indicate that it's attached to a certain internal node, and unattached time trapdoor to indicate that it is not attached to any node but acts as a special attribute.
+In this section, we use attached time trapdoor to indicate that it's attached to a certain internal node, and unattached time trapdoor to indicate that it is not attached to any node.